At least 5 die after storm causes Montana highway pileup

 Gov. Greg Gianforte said on Twitter: “I’m deeply saddened by the news of a mass casualty crash near Hardin.
 Please join me in prayer to lift up the victims and their loved ones.
 We’re grateful to our first responders for their service.”

-The incident happened 3 miles (5 kilometers) west of Hardin around 4:30 p.m.
+The incident happened 3 miles (5 kilometers) west of Hardin.

+But the dust storm’s roots can be traced back several hours, when storms popped up in central southern Montana between 1 and 2 p.m. and slowly began moving east, according to Nick Vertz, a National Weather Service meteorologist in Billings.

+A so-called “outflow” — or a surge of wind that’s produced by storms but can travel faster than them — flew east/southeast about 30 miles (48 kilometers) ahead of the storms, Vertz said.